Defensive woes hamper Leafs in loss to Rangers

 Mike Babcock had a plan when it came to replacing Morgan Rielly on the Toronto Maple Leafs defence.

+“Not bad,” was his initial assessment of his night, although Corrado allowed, “I’d like to have some of those back for sure.

+“It is what it is.
+I’ve got to put it past me and move on.
+It’s a game of mistakes.
+You move on from it and try not to let it happen again.”

-The Leafs head coach moved Jake Gardiner up to the top pair with Nikita Zaitsev to fill the hole left when the Leafs’ best defenceman went down with a leg injury earlier this week.
-He decided to keep his veteran pair of Roman Polak and Matt Hunwick together because of their penalty-killing prowess and give them more ice time.
-Then he matched his least-experienced defencemen, Connor Carrick and the newly promoted Frank Corrado, crossed his fingers and hoped for the best.
+Babcock’s plan was to move Jake Gardiner up to the top pair with Nikita Zaitsev to fill the hole left when Rielly went down in Tuesday’s win over the Buffalo Sabres.
+The coach decided to keep his veteran pair of Roman Polak and Matt Hunwick together because of their penalty-killing prowess and give them more ice time.
+Then he matched Carrick and the newly-promoted Corrado, crossed his fingers and hoped for the best.

-“My plan is to play 60 good minutes like this and not have to make any adjustments,” Babcock said before the Leafs played the New York Rangers at Air Canada Centre on Thursday night.
+“My plan is to play 60 good minutes like this and not have to make any adjustments,” Babcock said before the game.

-The Rangers set fire to that plan by the end of the first period in putting Leafs goaltender Frederik Andersen under siege for what turned out to be a 5-2 win.
-That broke the Maple Leafs’ three-game winning streak and showed just how valuable Rielly, 22, is to a team that is hoping to break into the NHL playoffs this season.
-The Leafs had better hope Rielly really is day-to-day with the injury.

 Only a superb effort by Andersen, who faced 35 shots by the end of the second period, kept the score close.
-By the start of the second period Babcock was shuffling his defensive pairs after both Carrick and Corrado had what could mildly be called a bad day at the office.
+By the start of the second period Babcock was shuffling his defence pairs.

-Both were treated roughly by the Rangers.
-Early in the first period, for example, Rangers winger Michael Grabner blew by Carrick on a breakaway and the Leafs rookie picked up a slashing penalty on his attempt to slow down Grabner.
+Both Corrado and Carrick were treated roughly by the Rangers.
+Early in the first period, for example, Rangers winger Michael Grabner blew by Carrick on a breakaway and the Leaf rookie picked up a slashing penalty on his attempt to slow down Grabner.
 Andersen bailed out Carrick and the Leafs on that one with a big save and then made a couple more on the power play.

-But just after Carrick’s penalty expired, the Leaf forwards got into the sloppy defensive act when they left all sorts of room in the high slot for Ranger defenceman Brady Skjei.
+But just after Carrick’s penalty expired, the Leaf forwards got into the sloppy defence act when they left all sorts of room in the high slot for Ranger defenceman Brady Skjei.
 He was spotted wide open by winger Mats Zuccarello and ripped a shot past Andersen.

 The Leafs and Rangers traded goals, with Mitch Marner setting up Tyler Bozak with a nifty feed and Rangers forward Pavel Buchnevich responding with a slick skate to stick move of his own to put the visitors ahead 2-1.

 But the state of the Leafs defence was made clear in the last few minutes of the first period when they were on the power play.
-Once again, Grabner victimized Carrick, stripping him of the puck at the Ranger blueline for a short-handed two-on-one with Kevin Hayes.
+Once again, Grabner victimized Carrick, stripping him of the puck at the Ranger blue line for a shorthanded two-on-one with Kevin Hayes.
 And once again Andersen bailed out his teammate with a big save.

 At the end of the first period the shots on goal stood at 19-9 in favour of the Rangers.
 They had 23 shot attempts in the period, none were blocked and four missed the net.
 The 19 shots matched a season-worst for the Leafs in shots on goal.